olivierfriard/boris_docs/index.rst

 Geometric measurements
 ----------------------

-Geometric measurements can be made in frame-by-frame mode.
+Geometric measurements can only be made in frame-by-frame mode.
 Distances, areas and angles can be measured.
 Click on **Tools** > **Geometric measurements** to activate the measurements.
 The **Measurements window** will be shown:

 .. image:: measurements_window.png